luisarizmendi/edge-demos/demos/rhde-aap/README.md

 ## Recommended Hardware

+  >**Note**
+  >
+  > This Lab has been prepared and tested with x86 machines only.

 If you plan to use VMs you just need enough free resources in your laptop/server (more or less >6vCPUs, >14GB RAM, >150GB disk) for a couple of VMs:

-* Edge Management node: I've been able to deploy everything on a VM with 4 vCores and 10GB of memory.
+* Edge Management node: I've been able to deploy everything on a x86 VM with 4 vCores and 10GB of memory.
 Storage will depend on the number of RHDE images that you generate.
-In this demo, a Terraform script is provided to create this VM in AWS for you.

-* Edge Device: This will depend on what you install on top, but for the base deployment you can use 2 vCores, 3GB of memory and 50GB disk.
+* Edge Device: This will depend on what you install on top, but for the base deployment you can use 2 vCores (x86), 3GB of memory and 50GB disk.

 If you use physical hardware you probably will need:
-+ Two (mini)servers, one of them with (4vCPUs, 16GB RAM, 50GB+ disk and two network interfaces)
++ Two (mini) x86 servers, one of them with (4vCPUs, 16GB RAM, 50GB+ disk and two network interfaces)
 + One 2GB USB key
 + USB Keyboard (I use one of [this USB RFID mini keyboards](https://www.amazon.es/dp/B07RQBRRR7?psc=1&ref=ppx_yo2ov_dt_b_product_details), but be sure that it does not use just Bluetooth)
 + Video Cable (and HDMI - DisplayPort adapter if needed) and external Monitor to show boot console.
 If you don't want to use an external screen you can also use a [Video Capture card like this one](https://www.amazon.es/dp/B0CLNHT29F?ref=ppx_yo2ov_dt_b_product_details&th=1) that I use that can show the physical device video output as a video input (camera) in your laptop.